nats-io/jetstream-leaf-nodes-demo/README.md

 i=0; for c in cluster*.cfg; do ((i=i+1)); export CACHE=cache$i; nats-server -c $c  & ; done
 ```

-## Nats cli contexts
+## NATS CLI Contexts

-To create the contexts used execute the commands below.
+To create the contexts used, execute the commands below.
 The context will function in the current directory only.

 ```
 nats context save sys --creds ./keys/creds/OP/SYS/sys.creds   --server "nats://127.0.0.1:4222,nats://127.0.0.1:4232,nats://127.0.0.1:4242,nats://127.0.0.1:4252,nats://127.0.0.1:4262,nats://127.0.0.1:4272,nats://127.0.0.1:4282,nats://127.0.0.1:4292,nats://127.0.0.1:4202"